nfreq/whoopnet/README.md

 </div>

 ___
 Whoopnet enables FPV drones to operate autonomously by leveraging offboard neural networks.
-It facilitates the processing of raw visual and inertial data while providing the interface to deliver RC flight commands for AI-driven control.
+It facilitates the processing of raw visual and inertial data while providing the interface to deliver RC flight commands for classical or ai driven control.

-While compatible with any unmodified FPV multirotor that supports ELRS, HDZero and Betaflight, the project focuses on targeting sub-25-gram vehicles and advancing offboard compute capabilities to enable AI-driven autonomous software.
+While compatible with any unmodified FPV multirotor that supports ELRS, HDZero and Betaflight, the project focuses on targeting sub-25-gram vehicles and advancing capabilities via offboard compute.

-This flexibility allows your 20-gram robot to leverage a 20-kilogram brain, depending on your edge compute requirements, enabling scalable computational power for advanced tasks and experimentation.
+This flexibility allows your 20g robot to have a 20kg brain.

 Read the [docs](https://github.com/nfreq/whoopnet/wiki).
 ## Goals